rust-lang-de/rustbook-de/src/ch04-02-references-and-borrowing.md

 8 |     some_string.push_str(" Welt");
   |     ^^^^^^^^^^^ `some_string` is a `&` reference, so the data it refers to cannot be borrowed as mutable

-error: aborting due to previous error

 For more information about this error, try `rustc --explain E0596`.
-error: could not compile `ownership`
+error: could not compile `ownership` due to previous error

-To learn more, run the command again with --verbose.
 ```

 So wie Variablen standardmäßig unveränderlich sind, so sind auch Referenzen